vinayiet/Data-Analysis/README.md

 # Data Analysis Project

 ## Overview

-This project involves performing data analysis on a dataset containing information about sugar futures prices.
-The analysis includes data cleaning, feature engineering, and predictive modeling to understand historical trends and predict future prices.
+This project focuses on collecting and analyzing sugar futures prices data through web scraping, followed by data cleaning, feature engineering, and predictive modeling.
+The primary goal is to gain insights into historical trends and use predictive techniques to estimate future prices.

+The project involves:
+1. Implementing a web scraping code to extract data from a website.
+2. Converting the scraped data into a structured Excel format.
+3. Cleaning and processing the data to make it ready for analysis.
+4. Performing exploratory data analysis (EDA) to uncover trends and insights.
+5. Building a predictive model to forecast future prices.

 ## Contents

-- **Data Analysis.ipynb**: Jupyter Notebook containing detailed data analysis and visualization.
+- **Data Analysis.ipynb**: Jupyter Notebook containing detailed data analysis, visualization, and predictive modeling.
-- **historical_data.xls**: The data which is scrapped from the site is converted into the excel format using python script.
+- **historical_data.xls**: The data obtained through web scraping, converted into Excel format using Python.
+- **web_scraping_script.py**: Python script used for web scraping the sugar futures prices data.

 ## Dataset

-The dataset used in this project includes the following columns:
+The dataset scraped from the web includes the following columns:

 - **Date**: Date of the record.
 - **Price**: Closing price of sugar futures.